 The use of diesel-powered trains is also a significant source of harmful emissions.
 Since 2001, Calgary Transit's light rail line has been powered entirely by electricity generated from 12 wind turbines.
-Passenger rail service is set to expand in Toronto soon including a new Pearson Airport rail service.
+Passenger rail service has expanded in Toronto with a Pearson Airport rail service.
 The agency overseeing this expansion is proposing the use of diesel powered trains.
 Citizens, community coalitions and others are pressing for the cleaner option-an electric train system.